VirtusLab/scala-cli/website/docs/guides/test.md

 ## Test framework

-In order to run tests with it, add a testing framework dependency to your application.
-Some of the most popular testing frameworks in Scala are
+In order to run tests with it, add a test framework dependency to your application.
+Some of the most popular test frameworks in Scala are
 - [munit](https://scalameta.org/munit): `org.scalameta::munit::0.7.27`
 - [utest](https://github.com/com-lihaoyi/utest): `com.lihaoyi::utest::0.7.10`
 - [ScalaTest](https://www.scalatest.org): `org.scalatest::scalatest::3.2.9`